-5.2 The J-RW Mechanism
+5.2.
+The J-RW-agent

-Figure 6 presents simulation results under the J-RW mechanism for a network of 1000 nodes and various values of r_c and α . β has been kept constant and equal to 0.4, which means that as soon as State 1 is assumed (i.e., directional movement) the agent moves (on average) for 2-3 nodes towards a certain direction (more details are provided in the description of the J-RW mechanism in Section 3) before State 0 is assumed.
-In Figure 6.a, coverage under the RW mechanism is clearly depicted and it is less than the coverage under J-RW for any value of α (e.g., 0.2, 0.4, 0.6 and 0.8).
-Note that the case depicted in Figure 6.a corresponds to a topology that is not highly connected ($r_c = 0.05$), thus even a relatively small value of $\beta = 0.4$ results in the J-RW doing significantly long jumps to get a perfomance improvement.
+Fig. 6 presents simulation results under the J-RW mechanism for a network of 1000 nodes and various values of r_c and α . β has been kept constant and equal to 0.4, which means that as soon as State 1 is assumed (i.e., directional movement) the agent moves (on average) for 2-3 nodes towards a certain direction (more details are provided in the description of the J-RW mechanism in Section 3) before State 0 is assumed.
+In Fig. 6a, coverage under the RW mechanism is clearly depicted and it is less than the coverage under J-RW for any value of α (e.g., 0.2, 0.4, 0.6 and 0.8).
+Note that the case depicted in Fig. 6a corresponds to a topology that is not highly connected ($r_c = 0.05$), thus even a relatively small value of $\beta = 0.4$ results in the J-RW doing significantly long jumps to get a performance improvement.